fengyu3941/AudioCaptureAndPlay/README.md

 How to Use

-/bin is compiled under vs2015, you need to install vs2015 redistributable package first.
+/bin is compiled under vs2015 x64, Please make sure your system in windows x64, and vs2015 redistributable package installed.